 A veteran of previous SYA fundraising projects, Foster explains he was eager to give The Campaign for SYA as much impetus as he could.
 “I liked the campaign’s structure, which recognizes both short- and long-term needs,” he says.
 “I found the idea of current use funds combined with endowment goals to be very appealing.
 This approach addresses both challenges and opportunities, and creates a vision for the future that I think everyone will applaud for SYA.”
 Part of that future is personal for him, as Foster has shepherded seven young members of his own family through SYA, including two nieces, a nephew, three grandnieces and a goddaughter.

-As the campaign moves into its public phase, Foster believes it is extremely important to invite and inspire broad involvement across the SYA family.
+With the campaign now in its public phase, Foster believes it is extremely important to invite and inspire broad involvement across the SYA family.
 “I look at fundraising as a comprehensive exercise,” he says.
 “I think annual gifts to the SYA Fund are equally as important as gifts to the endowment.
 I think SYA is a uniquely compelling experience for those who know it — a very large percentage of our alumni have had a positive SYA experience.
 We need alumni, parents and friends to mark that difference with their giving.
 This kind of support will ensure that SYA adapts to the times and continues to be the gold standard in high school study abroad education.
 Broad support from those of us who benefitted will keep SYA at the top of its game 50 years from now.”